JvanKatwijk/qt-dab/README.md

 *Qt-DAB* is software for Linux, Windows, MacOS and Raspberry Pi for listening to terrestrial **Digital Audio Broadcasting (DAB and DAB+)**.

 Qt-DAB is GUI based, for a command line version, see **dab-cmdline**.
-Qt-DAB  has a single *main* widget that contains essentially all that is needed for selecting channels and services and listening to a service.
-Other widgets, visible under user control, show a myriad of controls, and a tremendous amount of data extracted from the DAB signal and the resulting audio,
+Qt-DAB  has a single *main* window that contains essentially all that is needed for selecting channels and services and listening to a service.
+Other windows, visible under user control, show a myriad of controls, and a tremendous amount of data extracted from the DAB signal and the resulting audio,

 ![6.9](/res/read_me/qt-dab-front-picture.png?raw=true)